pan-unit42/playbook_viewer/docs/Playbook Structure.md

 Each Indicator object may also be related to Malware object(s) which provide details on the family of malware.

-The Attack Patterns are from the MITRE [ATT&CK][10] Framework, with the addition of a Lockheed Martin Kill Chain phase.
+The Attack Patterns are from the MITRE [ATT&CK][11] Framework, with the addition of a Lockheed Martin Kill Chain phase.

+The Course of Action (CoA) contains details about how to protect against a particular Attack Pattern.

 The structure of a Playbook is provided by Relationship objects, which are directional (source_ref and target_ref).